axysrofa1914583/basketroll/README.md

-Induction into the Basketball Hall of Fame is one of the highest honors in basketball, recognizing individuals for their outstanding achievements and contributions to the game.
+The National Basketball Association (NBA) was founded in 1946 as the Basketball Association of America (BAA) and merged with the National Basketball League (NBL) in 1949 to form the NBA.